How to Send Email in Next.js

 Store template IDs as constants or environment variables for reuse.

 For type-safe, component-based emails, use React Email.
 Build emails with React, render to HTML, then send.
+You can also use our free visual email builder if you prefer a drag-and-drop approach.

 npm install @react-email/components @react-email/render